-Clinical Guideline Recommendations Italian Association for the Treatment of chronic pancreatitis Study of the Pancreas: Pancreatic enzyme supplementation is indicated in patients with Italian Consensus chronic pancreatitis and exocrine pancreatic insufficiency.
-Guidelines for Chronic Quantitative measurement of fecal fat is not mandatory for Pancreatitis (2010) 10 prescribing pancreatic enzymes.
-Tanoreatitis (2010) Pancreatic enzyme supplementation improves the quality of life in chronic pancreatitis.
+Clinical Guidelines Recommendations Italian Association for the Treatment of chronic pancreatitis Study of the Pancreas: Pancreatic enzyme supplementation is indicated in patients with Italian Consensus chronic pancreatitis and exocrine pancreatic insufficiency.
+Guidelines for Chronic Quantitative measurement of fecal fat is not mandatory for Pancreatitis (2010) 10 prescribing pancreatic enzymes. (====, Pancreatic enzyme supplementation improves the quality of life in chronic pancreatitis.
 Pancreatic enzyme supplementation is not recommended for reducing frequency and severity of painful relapses in chronic pancreatitis.
 Proton pump inhibitors should be added if steatorrhea is not controlled by pancreatic enzyme supplementation alone.
-Pancreatic enzyme formulations with enteric-coated pH-sensitive minimicrosphere and high lipase content should be used.
-The recommended dose is 25,000 to 40,000 units of lipase per meal.
+Pancreatic enzyme formulations with enteric-coated pH-sensitive minimicrosphere and high lipase content should be used. • The recommended dose is 25,000 to 40,000 units of lipase per meal.
 Pancreatic enzymes should be administered during or just after meals.
 The clinical improvement of the nutritional parameters and the normalization of gastrointestinal symptoms are sufficient criteria to evaluate the efficacy of pancreatic enzymes.
 Assessment of endocrine pancreatic function is recommended by measuring fasting blood glucose levels.
 Pancreatic enzyme supplementation is recommended in surgically treated patients with pancreatic exocrine insufficiency.
 The Cystic Fibrosis Pancreatic function and pancreatic enzymes Foundation: For infants with cystic fibrosis under two years of age, pancreatic Evidence-Based functional status should be measured by fecal elastase or coefficient Guidelines for of fat absorption in all individuals.
-Management of For infants with cystic fibrosis under two years of age, pancreatic Infants with Cystic enzyme replacement therapy should be started in the following Fibrosis (2009) 11 patients: , , All infants with two cystic fibrosis transmembrane conductance regulator mutations associated with pancreatic insufficiency.
+Management of Infants with Cystic For infants with cystic fibrosis under two years of age, pancreatic Fibrosis (2009) 11 enzyme replacement therapy should be started in the following 1 151 0515 (2009) patients: o All infants with two cystic fibrosis transmembrane All infants with two cystic fibrosis transmembrane conductance regulator mutations associated with pancreatic insufficiency.
 All infants with fecal elastase <200 mg/g or coefficient of fat absorption <85% (in infants <6 months of age), or other objective evidence of pancreatic insufficiency.
 In infants with unequivocal signs or symptoms of malabsorption, while awaiting confirmatory test results.
 In infants with cystic fibrosis under two years of age, pancreatic enzyme therapy should not be initiated in infants with one or two cystic fibrosis transmembrane conductance regulator mutations associated with pancreatic sufficiency unless: An objective test of pancreatic function indicates fat malabsorption.
 The infant has unequivocal signs or symptoms of malabsorption, while awaiting confirmatory test results.
-Pancreatic enzyme replacement therapy should be initiated at a dose 10 000 to 5 000 linear write at each feed line and instantial and a dose of 2,000 to 5,000 lipase units at each feeding, adjusted up to a dose of no greater than 2,500 lipase units per kg per feeding with a maximum daily dose of 10,000 lipase units per kg.
+Pancreatic enzyme replacement therapy should be initiated at a dose of 2,000 to 5,000 lipase units at each feeding, adjusted up to a dose of no greater than 2,500 lipase units per kg per feeding with a maximum daily dose of 10,000 lipase units per kg.